Where To Find The Best Value Pre-Theatre Menus In London’s West End

 We’d go as far as to say that his Michelin-starred restaurant Wild Honey does the flagship pre-theatre menu in London.
 Running from Tuesdays through Saturdays from 5pm to 6:30pm, and packed out for each of those five early evenings, the proposition here is refreshingly simple; 3 courses of effortlessly faultless, always generous cooking for an eminently reasonable £40.

-On right now, the crisp ox tongue with a properly piquant, mustard-heavy celeriac remoulade is a joy.
+On a recent visit the crisp ox tongue with a properly piquant, mustard-heavy celeriac remoulade is a joy.
 Follow with a puck of pearlescent Cornish cod paired with the just in-season sweetcorn and impeccably prepared girolles, and end with a gently wobbling slice of custard tart, and you’ve got one of London’s best set menus, full stop.
 The fact that it’s light, bright and at times effervescent in its delivery feels just right before settling into the performance proper.

 And if Demetre’s signature crispy chicken with hand-cut macaroni ‘Cacio e Pepe’ is on the menu, pre-theatre or not, order it.
 The dish is divine.